jimthemighty/platform-scaffold/web/app/integration-manager/_merlins-connector/README.md

 # Mobify Merlins Connector
-- The purpose of this connector is for demo only and can be deleted if needed.
+- The purpose of this connector is for demo only and can be deleted.